belle2/basf2/analysis/doc/PIDCalibrationWeights.rst

    ('cosTheta'), phi ('phi'), and detector log-likelihood data for any particles of interest.
-2. For each particle type of interest, identify the tag that serves as a prefix in the column names, and use the ``make_h5()`` file to make a *slim* H5 file containing only the track and log-likelihood information for this particle type.
+2. For each particle type of interest, identify the tag that serves as a prefix in the column names, and use the ``make_h5()`` method to make a *slim* H5 file containing only the track and log-likelihood information for this particle type.
 For example, in a D* analysis, the tag for kaons is 'DST_D0_K', and for pions the tags are 'DST_D0_pi' and 'DST_pi'.
 There are two nuances here to beware of, however.

    1. If your DataFrame is from simulation and contains the 'mcPDG' column, you can provide the argument ``pdg=None`` and the 'pdg' column in the HDF5 file will be filled with the 'mcPDG' data.
 However, if you'd prefer to use